 ESO’s Very Large Telescope (VLT) has captured an unprecedented series of images showing the passage of the exoplanet Beta Pictoris b around its parent star.
 This young, massive exoplanet was initially discovered in 2008 using the NACO instrument at the VLT.
 Astronomers have since tracked the exoplanet, making observations from late 2014 until late 2016 using the VLT’s Spectro-Polarimetric High-contrast Exoplanet REsearch instrument (SPHERE).
 These observations are shown here as a time-lapse depicting the passage of Beta Pictoris b around its host star.

 SPHERE caught sight of Beta Pictoris b by looking at it directly — not by inferring its existence.
 Most known exoplanets have been discovered using indirect methods — observing how they affect a star’s position or brightness.
-ESO’s SPHERE specialises in a method called direct imaging, hunting for exoplanets by taking their photographs.
-This extraordinarily challenging endeavour provides us with clear images of distant worlds such as Beta Pictoris b, 63 light-years away.
+ESO’s SPHERE specializes in a method called direct imaging, hunting for exoplanets by taking their photographs.
+This extraordinarily challenging endeavor provides us with clear images of distant worlds such as Beta Pictoris b, 63 light-years away.

-Beta Pictoris b orbits its star at a distance similar to that between the Sun and Saturn, approximately 1.3 billion kilometres, meaning it’s the most closely orbiting exoplanet ever to have been directly imaged.
+Beta Pictoris b orbits its star at a distance similar to that between the Sun and Saturn, approximately 1.3 billion kilometers, meaning it’s the most closely orbiting exoplanet ever to have been directly imaged.
 The surface of this young planet is still hot, around 1 500 °C, and the light it emits enabled SPHERE to discover it and track its orbit, seeing it emerge from its passage in front of its parent star.
 Whilst a glance at these images might suggest that the planet transits the star, eclipsing a little of its light, Beta Pictoris b does not in fact quite transit.
-These images are a remarkable achievement, heralding a new era in one of the most exciting and challenging areas of astronomy — discovering and characterising exoplanets.
+These images are a remarkable achievement, heralding a new era in one of the most exciting and challenging areas of astronomy — discovering and characterizing exoplanets.